Generic name: amoxicillin [ am-OX-i-sil-in ]

 food or drug allergies (especially to a cephalosporin antibiotic such as Omnicef, Cefzil, Ceftin, Keflex, and others).

-Moxatag can make birth control pills less effective.
-Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Moxatag.
+Amoxicillin can make birth control pills less effective.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm, cervical cap, or contraceptive sponge) to prevent pregnancy.

 How should I take Moxatag?